 Here’s another:

-“The homomorphic encryption is a secure form of encryption process which facilitates the execution of computations via ciphertext to generate an encrypted output.
-It aids to manage the data to have authorized access without compromising the data.”
+Homomorphic encryption is a secure encryption scheme that enables the computation of functions on ciphertext to produce an encrypted output.
+It aids in managing the data to have authorized access without compromising the data.”

 So there it is.
-At the risk of repetition, homomorphic encryption permits the performance of computational tasks on data without ever having to decrypt encrypted data.
-Which means – without compromising data security.
+At the risk of repetition, homomorphic encryption enables the computation of functions on encrypted data without decrypting it, thereby preserving data security.

 This also means the holder of the decryption key does not necessarily have to be in the same room, figuratively speaking, as the person doing the analysis.

-The idea driving homomorphic encryption can be traced back to the early ‘80s when MIT professor Shafi Goldwasser offered a new hypothesis in cryptography, which was that one could prove something was true without disclosing anything about that “something”.
+The idea behind homomorphic encryption can be traced back to the early ‘80s, when MIT professor Shafi Goldwasser proposed a new hypothesis in cryptography: that one could prove something was true without disclosing anything about that “something”.

-This would lay the structure for much of modern-day cryptography, and earn the professor the Turing Award, considered to be the “Nobel Prize” of encryption.
+This would lay the groundwork for much of modern-day cryptography and earn the professor the Turing Award, considered the “Nobel Prize” of encryption.

-Data security is one of the few hurdles in the way of Cloud computing.
-One common refrain of organizations is they are not adopting the cloud because of security.
+Data security is one of the few hurdles to Cloud computing.
+One common refrain among organizations is that they are not adopting the cloud due to security concerns.

-That’s a fact because processes like mining and the analysis of data in the Cloud cannot happen if the data is encrypted.
-And organizations such as hospitals or medical research facilities that are custodians of such sensitive data as patient confidential information cannot use such data to perform any kind of data analytics.
+That’s a fact because processes like mining and data analysis in the Cloud cannot occur if the data is encrypted.
+And organizations such as hospitals or medical research facilities that are custodians of sensitive data, such as patient confidential information, cannot use such data to perform any data analytics.
 Homomorphic encryption will now help solve this fundamental problem.

 Possible Use of Homomorphic Encryption

-This method can be used to analyze encrypted data which is very sensitive, like health and medical records stored in the cloud.
+This method can be used to analyze highly sensitive encrypted data, such as health and medical records stored in the cloud.

-In this paper presented in the Journal of Biomedical Informatics, the team looked at the possible application scenarios for homomorphic encryption to ensure the privacy of sensitive medical data.
+In this paper, published in the Journal of Biomedical Informatics, the team examined potential application scenarios for homomorphic encryption to ensure the privacy of sensitive medical data.

 It eventually demonstrated a working implementation of a cloud service for performing private predictive analysis tasks on encrypted health data using homomorphic encryption.
-The cloud service makes predictions while handling only encrypted data, learning nothing about the submitted confidential medical data.
+The cloud service makes predictions while handling only encrypted data, learning nothing about the confidential medical data submitted.

-What it means is that analysts can accurately predict the chances of contracting a disease by working only on an encrypted medical record.
+This means analysts can accurately predict the likelihood of contracting a disease using only an encrypted medical record.

 Even in some of our day-to-day businesses, homomorphic encryption can be put to good use, because data privacy has become a big issue of late.
-New data privacy laws like the European GDPR and the American CCPD have been enforced to ensure data privacy.
+New data privacy laws, such as the European GDPR and the American CCPA, have been enacted to ensure data privacy.

-There are services out there like encrypted chat or email service, that assure complete privacy, and by their very nature, lose out on the analysis part.
+There are services out there, like encrypted chat or email services, that assure complete privacy, and by their very nature, lose out on the analysis part.
 Homomorphic encryption will now allow that.